Nike Computer

 1) Mission of the Nike Computer

-The Nike Computer had 4 main missions:
+The Nike Computer had the following main missions:

 • a) Provide Predicted Intercept Point and Predicted Flight Time to Plotting Board - for human viewing